owlbarn/tutorial/book/maths/README.md

 ----------------------  -----------------------------------------------------------
 : Permutation and combination functions {#tbl:maths:perm}

-We can see a simple example.
+Let's take a look at a simple example.

 ```ocaml
 # let x = Maths.combination 10 2